 - Furniture & Accessories- When making furnishing selections, I always tell my clients that it’s best to work on one room at a time.
 This avoids frustration and feelings of becoming overwhelmed both emotionally and financially.
 If you’re on a limited budget, select lower cost furnishings for starters.
 These pieces can be updated in time as a wider budget becomes available.

 - Window Treatments– Draperies are an important element in defining the style of a room and are often one of the last selections made in the decorating process.
 Window treatments can be costly but are well worth the investment!
 If privacy is a factor you’ll need to invest in blinds or shutters first, and draperies can be added later.

 2. DEFINE YOUR STYLE

 Whatever your style may be, it’s important to follow these guidelines as you identify and develop your preference.

-Lines, Shape, & Size – Lines provide directions or movement of the eye throughout the room and should flow in a wave like pattern.
+- Lines, Shape, & Size – Lines provide directions or movement of the eye throughout the room and should flow in a wave-like pattern.
 Be sure that your furniture is at different heights for the best visual impact.
-Use variety of shapes for added interest.
+Use a variety of shapes for added interest.
 Make sure your furnishings are in pleasant proportion to one another and to the room.

-Lighting– Lighting creates illumination, atmosphere and ambience.
+- Lighting- Lighting creates illumination, atmosphere, and ambiance.
 Incorporate these three sources of light in each room:

 - Ambient lighting – it mimics natural light.
 When directed from central overhead fixtures, the light surrounds the room uniformly.